executors/executors/explanatory.md

     then_execute(const Executor& exec, Function&& func, Future& pred, Allocator& alloc = Allocator());

-`then_execute` asynchonously creates a single execution agent bound to the executor `exec` whose execution begins after the completion of `pred` and returns a future that can be used to wait for execution to complete containing the result of `func`.
+`then_execute` asynchronously creates a single execution agent bound to the executor `exec` whose execution begins after the completion of `pred` and returns a future that can be used to wait for execution to complete containing the result of `func`.
 The created execution agent calls